emerald-dao/beginner-cadence-course/README.md

 # 👋 WELCOME EVERYBODY!

+We have moved this course to the Emerald Academy website, so this GitHub repo is now old.

-This GitHub repo is now old.
-For an updated (and much nicer) version, follow this course on the official Emerald Academy website: https://academy.ecdao.org/en/catalog/courses/beginner-cadence
+**For the updated (and much nicer) version, go (https://academy.ecdao.org/en/catalog/courses/beginner-cadence)[here].**